 A student on Conditional Admission I may attain regular academic status by meeting the minimum cumulative GPA requirements for the number of hours attempted as stated above.

 A student on Conditional Admission II, Probation I or Probation II may attain regular academic status by meeting the following conditions:

 Any student seeking an exception to academic policy may petition the Deans’ Council.
-Forms are available in the Office of the Registrar.
+Forms are available in the Office of the Registrar and online.
 The Deans’ Council will notify the student in writing of its decision.
 Referrals or appeals from the Deans’ Council to the President must be made in writing, with all pertinent records and reports included.
 No appeal will be considered until all materials are furnished.
 The President’s response to the referral/appeal will be made in writing to the student, with copies to members of the Deans’ Council, Registrar, and Vice President for Academic Affairs.